Letter to A Survivor of A Recent Trauma

 Our bodies want to instinctively protect us.
 They want to fight, run away, or reach for help.
 These are great, innate impulses.
 With traumatization, they could not fully complete what they wanted to do.
 Maybe there was no time, or one's body wanted to run but "froze" instead.
 This is why working with the body is very useful in the aftermath of trauma.
 In Sensorimotor Psychotherapy, these incomplete movements are helped to “sequence through”, leading to a sense of empowerment, an “act of triumph” (Pierre Janet) in the here and now, completely honoring that that could not happen during the traumatic experience, always for good reasons.
 Completing these impulses now helps complete the event inside oneself, and put it in the past.

 Emotionally, you might find yourself numb, irritable, having bouts of being angry, have rage, be indescribably sad, devastated, or have any other hard-to-have emotion, sometimes several of them at once.
 Different parts of you might hold different emotions, along with different somatic impulses.
-Anger often relates to the body’s impulses to protect oneself through, for example, pushing away, as the body wants to protect your boundaries.
+Anger, for example, often relates to the body’s impulse to protect oneself, and often through wanting to push, in order to keep the boundaries intact.
 Anger contains great strength, and can be the gateway to the “act of triumph”.
 Being aware of one’s anger and it’s impulses, and using them wisely, is key.
-Whatever your emotional experiences are, as much as you can, allow yourself to greet them with openness, curiosity, and kindness for yourself.
+Whatever your emotional experiences are, as much as you can, please allow yourself to greet them with openness, curiosity, and kindness for yourself.
+This is an ongoing practice and path in itself.

 Cognitively, it might be hard to focus on anything.
 Due to the shock, there can be a sense of “de-realization”.
 Life seems surreal.
 You might find yourself trying to push any thought of the event away, or might find yourself thinking about it incessantly, or going back and forth between the two.